What This Page Is

 Why it matters:

-Horses that have recently run to a high figure and have today’s conditions in their favour are far more likely to reproduce their best form.
+Horses that have recently run to a high figure and have today’s conditions in their favour are well placed to reproduce their best form.

 Using Jazz Scene as an example: